nftushar/shopxpert/readme.txt

 - Enable the Wishlist feature in ShopXpert Settings.
 - Customers can add items to their wishlist directly from the product page.

-🔍 <strong>Dynamic AJAX Search Widget</strong>
-Enhance your store's search functionality with instant results.
-The AJAX-powered widget provides users with faster and more relevant search results as they type.
-<strong>How to Use:</strong>
-- Add the Search Widget to any widget area via Appearance > Widgets.
-- Customize the search behavior in the ShopXpert settings panel.

 📄 <strong>Page Duplicator</strong>
 Duplicate any page in your WooCommerce store, making it easier to create similar pages without manually recreating content.
 Useful for creating templates or similar pages.
 <strong>How to Use:</strong>